sebastianmarkow/dotfiles/README.md

 # 💥🔫 dotdotdotdotdotfiles

-A heavily opinionated set of dotfiles (git, neovim, fish & tmux).
+A heavily opinionated set of dotfiles (neovim, fish, tmux, git & homebrew).

 > **Dotfile's Creed**
 > These are my dotfiles.
 There are many like them, but these ones are mine.
 My